pranav202p/pranav202p/README.md

 ### Introduction
 I am Pranav, a passionate Web Developer with a keen interest in building dynamic and responsive web applications.
 With a focus on the MERN stack, I enjoy crafting user-friendly and efficient solutions.
 Currently pursuing my Computer Applications degree, I'm always eager to learn and explore new technologies.

-- 👨‍💻 All of my projects are available at [pranav-personal-portfolio.vercel.app/](pranav-personal-portfolio.vercel.app/)
+- 👨‍💻 All of my projects are available at **pranav-personal-portfolio.vercel.app**

 - 📫 How to reach me **pranavpravi2002@gmail.com**